The tour of the island of Mahe, a missed opportunity not to miss anything of this unforgettable island on a full day tour.

 Bird Island – Bird Island is incredible secluded and a wonderful way to relax and absorb the sheer peace and quiet whilst wading through crystal clear water and relaxing on pristine beaches.

 Morne Seychellois National Park – In the mountains of Mahe, the Morne Seychellois National Park is to be found.
-Its represents 20% of the island and features mangrove forests and what is the country’s highest peak.
+It represents 20% of the island and features mangrove forests and what is the country’s highest peak.
 Take time to explore the mountain trails and you will possible have the trails to yourself, aside of course from the wildlife surrounding you.

 Spa Experiences – Indulge in a sumptuous massage and truly relax whilst watching the mountains and ocean.

 Sailing – the granite and coral islands make Seychelles a perfect sailing location.
 Whilst out why not try big game, bottom and fly-fishing.
-There are also catamarans to hire as well as other boats for cruising and snorkeling on the way.
+There are also catamarans to hire as well as other boats for cruising and snorkelling on the way.

 Scuba Diving – take the opportunity to go diving here and witness the fascinating marine life.
 There are many reputable dive schools on the islands who can advise of the best locations.